groshi-project/groshi/README.md

 ## Features
-Using groshi you can perform all basic operations with transactions in different currencies: create, read and update them, besides you can also get useful summary of all transactions for given period.
+Using groshi you can perform all basic operations with transactions in different currencies: create, read and update them, besides you can also get useful summary of all transactions in desired currency units for given period.
 Multiple number of users is also supported (each user owns its own transactions).

 ## HTTP API methods overview